aligholami-9069/Bitumen_Prediction/README.md

     Implements Neuro-Fuzzy algorithm in Matlab R2022b.

 * #### __optimization.m__
-    This file implements all optimization committee machine algorithms in Matlab R2022b, which are "GA", "SA", and "ACOR".
+    This file implements all optimization committee machine algorithms in Matlab R2022b, which are "GA", "SA", "ACOR", "CMA-ES" and "GWO".

 * #### __RBF.m__
     Implements Radial Basis Function algorithm in Matlab R2022b.